kernt/ansible-role-neos/README.md

 # README.md
 # Ansible Role: Neos

-An Ansible role that installs Neos CMS System
+An Ansible role that installs and configure Neos CMS System not more!

 ## Requirements

-If not Installed you need php cli .
+If not Installed you need php cli and a MySQL or MariaDB Server.

 ## Role Variables